I placed symbols of the four directions. 30th August 2021

 This is the session in which I placed symbols of the four directions, at each of the cardinal points in his room.

 Perhaps I should have dropped this fly-by intuition thing I was doing, perhaps I should have availed myself of his psychotherapeutic knowledge.
 But, he was my beloved.
 I had just an hour.
-And the terror of the Kohuts was upon me - that our laughing together, our getting on, was his deliberate construct - twin ship or some other reparative relationship maneuver.
+And the terror of the Kohuts was upon me - that our laughing together, our getting on, was his deliberate construct - twin ship or some other reparative relationship manoeuvre.

 Not real.